sergei-mironov/rm2env/README.md

 ### Establishing wireless SSH connection

 To enable SSH access to the Remarkable tablet I rely on a third-party server with a public IP address.
-I use [install-sshR](./sh/install-sshR.sh) to setup a Systemd service on the device and to send necessary SSH keys to the server.
+We use [install-sshR](./sh/install-sshR.sh) to setup a Systemd service on the device and to send necessary SSH keys to the server.
 The service then maintains a connection to the server which keeps certain ports open and pointing back to the device.

 ### Accessing Remarkable PDFs from Host

-This repository includes a set of shell-scripts inspired by [Dr Fraga's approach](https://www.ucl.ac.uk/~ucecesf/remarkable/).
-In contrast to Dr. Fraga, I use `rsync` rather then `fuse` mounts to manage the data transfer.
+This repository includes a set of shell-scripts written on top of [Dr Fraga's approach](https://www.ucl.ac.uk/~ucecesf/remarkable/) to accessing Remarkable data.
+In contrast to Dr.Fraga, we use `rsync` rather then `fuse` mounts to manage the data transfer.

 From the user's point of view, the overall process works as follows: